 08 of 10

 Where possible, put light switches where they’re easily accessible when needed, for safety as well as for ease of use.
-Group controls to help make multiple adjustments for the appropriate time of day and activities.Continue to 9 of 10 below.
+Include group controls to help make multiple adjustments for the appropriate time of day and activities.Continue to 9 of 10 below.

 09 of 10